GDPR email marketing: What you need to know

 While GDPR was created to protect customers’ personal data, it also provides guidelines that help organizations maintain good email deliverability and establish trust with customers.

-GDPR is important to all forms of digital marketing and anywhere where one is collecting data.
+GDPR is important to all forms of digital marketing and anywhere that collects data.
 As for email marketing, marketers must obey the data protection law.
-Complying with this significantly save you from potential fine.
+Complying with this can significantly save you from potential fines.

 That said, GDPR email marketing ensures effective email marketing campaigns, which help in growing business.